Overview

 Airport Transfer

-Volunteers are picked up from the Tribhuvan International Airport in Kathmandu by a member of the local coordinating staff.
+Volunteers and interns are picked up from the Tribhuvan International Airport in Kathmandu by a member of the local coordinating staff.
 Those volunteers who will be already in Nepal will be met by the staff at a designated meeting point decided beforehand.

 Accommodation